pyinstaller/pyinstaller/doc/usage.rst

           Please contribute to keep this section up-to-date.

-Older versions of Mac OS X supported both 32-bit and 64-bit executables.
+Older versions of macOS supported both 32-bit and 64-bit executables.
 PyInstaller builds an app using the the word-length of the Python used to execute it.
 That will typically be a 64-bit version of Python, resulting in a 64-bit executable.